christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 Every element that exists in both slides should have the same `data-id` attribute;
 then reveal.js smoothly transitions between them.
 With this you can cleanly add new or change already existent content.
-When you not only change the content of a tag but also the type of tag you use, you have to use a wrapper-div as shown in the example below.
+When you not only change the content of a tag but also the type of tag you use, you have to contain the changing tag in a wrapper-div as shown in the example below.

 You can find more information in [the official documentation](https://revealjs.com/auto-animate).
 ```html